ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 The RetryManager has a predefined set of errors that are retriable.
 So the retry happens only if one of those error types is what caused the transaction to fail.
 This is in addition to the check for retry counts not exceeding the retry limit set in the RetryManager object.

 This retry mechanism can be used even without transactions.
-So any block of code in Ballerina can be enclosed with retry.<br><br>
+So any block of code in Ballerina can be enclosed with retry.

 ### Transactional Qualifier